Type Ia supernova Hubble diagram with near-infrared and optical observations: SNe Ia as standardizable candles

 Our fitting program is based on the IDL fitting package MPFIT\footnote{available at \url{http://cow.physics.wisc.edu/~craigm/idl/idl.html}}.
-It can fit multi-color LCs simultaneously using two approaches.
+It can fit multicolor LCs simultaneously using two approaches.
 The first is to fit the data with rest-frame template LCs coupled with a spectral template to compute $K$-corrections \citep{kim96} in order to transform from rest-frame to observed magnitudes.
 In the second approach a spectral template is red-shifted and directly integrated through the observed filters.
-The latter approach requires that the spectral template is calibrated to match the rest-frame LCs of SNe Ia, which is the case for \cite{2007ApJ...663.1187H} template.
-This template is generated in such a way that it matches the $UBVRI$ light curve templates of \cite{knop03} and its $B-V$ color at maximum is $-0.058$ mag.
-In both approaches, the fitted parameters are the common stretch $s$, the time of $B$-band maximum light $t_{B_\mathrm{max}}$, and the magnitude offsets needed to fit each SN light curve.
+This requires that the spectral template is calibrated to match the rest-frame LCs of SNe Ia, which is the case for \cite{2007ApJ...663.1187H} template.
+This template is generated in such a way that it matches the $UBVRI$ LC templates of \cite{knop03} and its $B-V$ color at maximum is $-0.058$ mag.
+In both approaches the fitted parameters are the common stretch $s$ that multiplies the time axis of the template, the time of $B$-band maximum light $t_{B_\mathrm{max}}$, and the magnitude offsets needed to fit each SN LC.
+The full covariance matrix of the fit parameters is also computed.
 The LC templates are normalized to zero magnitude at $t_{B_\mathrm{max}}$ and because each template magnitude offset is fitted independently, the procedure returns the rest-frame SN magnitudes at $t_{B_\mathrm{max}}$.
 The program is flexible and one or several fit parameters can be fixed.
 It also allows the spectral template to be reddened by arbitrary reddening laws.

 The stretch parametrization can only be used for $U$, $B$ or $V$ bands.
 In the redder bands SNe Ia show a second maximum (or just a shoulder in $R$) and the stretch approach can only be applied to the first maximum \citep[e.g.,][]{kri_ir_temp}.
-Therefore, the fits were limited to the observations obtained up to phase $+10$ {\it stretch-corrected} days in $J$ and $H$ bands, and up to phase $+35$ days in the optical.
-The {\it stretch-corrected} SN phase, $\phi$, is defined as:
+Therefore, the fits were limited to the observations obtained up to phase $+10$ \emph{stretch-corrected} days in $J$ and $H$ bands, and up to phase $+35$ days in the optical.
+The \emph{stretch-corrected} SN phase, $\phi$, is defined as

 where $z$ is the SN host galaxy redshift, $s$ is the stretch and the constant $C$ is set to 1, unless specified otherwise.
 The stretch parameter $s$ can be either the optical stretch $s_\mathrm{opt}$ or the NIR stretch $s_\mathrm{NIR}$, which will be defined later.